-When you land a new client the last thing you want to think about is the contract ending, but if you are working internationally it pays to anticipate the outcome because of the logistics involved.
+When you land a new client the last thing you want to think about is the contract ends, but if you are working internationally it pays to anticipate the outcome because of the logistics involved.
 Depending on the length of the contract, you may have made significant changes to be able to deliver your services abroad and you might like the new job and location and wish to stay there.

-In that case, you will want to be proactive as your international contract is ending, to either continue working with the current client or to locate new clients.
+In that case, you will want to be proactive as your international contract is ending, to either continue working with the current client or locate new clients.
 Remember, you are self-employed, and no single client can be relied on forever.
 So even while you are under contract there are steps you can take to secure future work opportunities.

 1. Update Your Resume and CV

-Basically, your goal is to re-market yourself to what you see as the existing or future demands in your field, and that is an ongoing process of adapting your professional message for new client prospects and recruiters.
+Your goal is to re-market yourself to what you see as the existing or future demands in your field, and that is an ongoing process of adapting your professional message for new client prospects and recruiters.

 2. Consider a Contract Extension